satya210/satya210/README.md

 ## I'm a Software Developer!!

-- 🔭 I'm currently working on Django, ReactJS
-- 🌱 I’m currently learning Kotlin and a lot more 🤣
-- 🌱 I'm currently looking forward to learn Cyber Security
-- 🥅 2022 Goals: Contribute to Open Source projects
 - ⚡ Fun fact: I love to listen to songs all the time

 ### Spotify Playing 🎧